Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Plan reliability maturity as a roadmap

-Reliability evolves in stages: from basic SLO+alerting to deeper automation, capacity planning and resilient engineering practices.
+Reliability maturity grows in stages: from basic SLOs and alerts to automation, capacity planning, and resilient engineering practices.

 Key reliability trade-offs